mariusbutuc/pairing-vps/README.md

 Once this has been done you can halt the droplet by sshing in to it and halting it from the command line.
 Then you can take a snapshot of the droplet, which allows you to destroy and recreate it from the image at will.

+## License

+These scripts are released under the [MIT License](http://www.opensource.org/licenses/MIT).